 Part of what makes the “dark heart of a small town” theme so terrifying and real in Twin Peaks is that you can’t throw a rock without hitting a local man who was somehow perpetuating or turning a blind eye to violence against women.
 This is what makes Dale Cooper, and to some extent David Lynch’s Gordon Cole, so attractive.
 Not only are they literal symbols of justice and all-around good men, but they are practically the only straight male characters with clean hands in the abuse of female characters.
 It’s not surprising that a worldly but misunderstood girl like Audrey would fall for Coop.
 He’s the only decent man to pay attention to her as more than a novelty or object of desire.

-The most iconic Dale/Audrey scene is a masterclass in how to handle age gap romances with sensitivity.
+The most iconic Dale/Audrey scene is still my benchmark for how to handle age gap romances with sensitivity.
 A distraught Audrey tries to seduce Coop with the goddamned power move of showing up in his bed.
 Cooper turns her down without making her feel small or stupid, and reaffirms his respect and friendship.
 Their relationship retains a current of romantic/sexual tension throughout the show, but is always grounded in this sense of boundaries even as it’s apparent Coop has feelings for Audrey.
 I doubt I’m alone in still shipping it after this scene, though.
 It’s the best ship simply by virtue of going unconsummated.
 Its appeal goes much deeper than unresolved tension, at least for someone who has been in a similar position.

 What’s so touching and painful about Dale’s conscientious treatment is that it’s the ultimate, comforting fantasy.
 As a teenager I sought solace with older men 10, 15, 20+ years my senior because I was looking for self-worth and acceptance, not sex.
 Sometimes the idea of sex – walking up to the line but not crossing it – was intoxicating, but the key to this fantasy is that I never had to find out what was on the other side.
 It would be difficult to count how many harmful or even dangerous situations I ended up in that started “because he was the only one kind to me.”
 At the revelation that there was more than kindness to these men’s motives, I would usually take what I could get.
 Looking back on that time, it’s clear that what I really craved was something closer to Dale’s treatment of Audrey.
 I wanted to feel worth it – worth respect, worth friendship, and worth being heard.
 It’s forgivable to muddle those with romantic love and sex as a teenage girl, but it’s up to the older party to draw the line.

 In light of my own experiences, it was unbearably sad – and romantic – to see an alternate fantasy of my own life on-screen where a young girl was valued instead of used; where the older man is truly kind and knows what to provide, and what to withhold.
 The handling of the Dale/Audrey relationship in the original series was also the only thing that made the prospect of an endgame in Return not only possible, but exciting.
 We now know that didn’t pan out.
-Even so, Twin Peaks played the age gap story out in the best way it can go, I think: with boundaries in tact and the younger person left with lessons and self-awareness they can carry on to more viable relationships.
+Even so, Twin Peaks played it out in the best way it can go, I think: with boundaries in tact and the younger person left with lessons and self-awareness they can carry on to more viable relationships.

 Anime has an uneven track record with handling ~problematic~ relationships, but I was too curious about this season’s age gap romance between a 17-year-old and 45-year-old not to try it out.
 Koi wa Ameagari no You ni is a gentle story about former track star Akira, whose sense of purpose is derailed when she suffers a leg injury.
 It’s a beautiful show with some of the strongest visual storytelling I’ve seen lately.
 Even before the opening credits, we’re clearly shown that Akira feels adrift and disconnected without running.

 I’ve been in a place of examining and processing my own narrative recently, and it was encouraging to start my journey with KoiAme in Akira’s point of view.
 Although I was never a high school athlete, I started late because of severe anorexia.
 I remember feeling so out of touch.
-After being away from school for a year and struggling with a very internal battle, I had no sense of what a normal teenager was like or what they were into.
+After being away from school for a year and struggling with a very internal battle, I had no sense of what a normal teenager was like or what they talked about.
 It would be a few years before my older man problem began, but even at that age I was much more comfortable eating lunch in classrooms with teachers than trying to talk to other kids.
 Akira, who has lost her place and sense of utility in her peer group, also seeks comfort elsewhere.

 That comfort comes in the form of her part-time job’s middle-aged manager, Kondou.
 Other reviewers have pointed out that the show really goes overboard making him as dorky as possible, but it makes sense to me.
 Akira feels out-of-place, so it’s natural that she would notice someone else who isn’t quite in step with those around him.
 Her crush is solidified simply because Kondou offers a small kindness in a particularly lonely moment.
 As the cinematography so beautifully shows, Akira is experiencing life through a slowed, depressive state, and Kondou is the first person who seems to slow down beside her.